SherlockPsy/Life/THE_DIGITAL_CORTEX.md

 # THE_DIGITAL_CORTEX
 ## The Public Ledger of Reality

-Version: 2.1 (Constitutional Lock)
+Version: 3.0 (Seed-Aware Constitutional Lock)
 Status: AUTHORITATIVE

 ---

 ## PREAMBLE: WHAT THIS IS

-The Digital Cortex is not a mind.
+The Digital Cortex is not intelligence.
+It is not cognition.
 It is not memory.
 It is not interpretation.
 It is not society.
-It is not an institution.

 The Digital Cortex is a **ledger**.

 It stores text.
 It exposes text.
+It orders text.

 It never understands text.

 ---

 ## CORE ASSERTION

+> **Public Reality exists only as what is written in this ledger.**

-> **If it is not written here as public evidence, it did not happen.**
+If something is not written here, it does not exist for the shared world.

-There is no other shared reality.

 ---

 ## I. THE EVIDENCE BLOCK (ATOMIC UNIT)

-All public reality exists as **Evidence Blocks**.
+All Public Reality exists as **Evidence Blocks**.

-Each Evidence Block represents exactly one of the following:
+An Evidence Block represents exactly one of the following:
-- a single observable action
+- an observable action
-- a single observable utterance
+- an observable utterance
-- a single observable environmental event
+- an observable environmental change
-- a single observable public or institutional manifestation
+- an observable institutional or public-surface manifestation

-Nothing more.
-Nothing implied.
+- an observable world-level fact becoming true

-Nothing inferred.
+Nothing else.

 ---

 ### A. REQUIRED FIELDS

-Each Evidence Block contains exactly:
+Each Evidence Block MUST contain exactly:

-1. **Ordering Token**
+1. **Sequence Marker**
    - Append-only
    - Monotonic
+   - Carries ordering only
-   - Carries no temporal meaning
+   - Carries no temporal semantics
-   - Preserves sequence only

 2. **Source**
-   - The entity or surface from which the evidence is encountered
+   - Descriptive origin of the evidence
    - May be:
      - a person
      - the World
      - a named public surface
      - a named institution
-   - Source is descriptive, not authoritative
+   - Source asserts no authority

 3. **Context**
-   - A semantic descriptor of situation or location
+   - Situational descriptor
    - May include:
-     - physical place
+     - physical location
      - social setting
      - public surface name
-     - institutional surface name
+     - institutional setting
-   - Context is descriptive, not interpretive
+   - Context describes where evidence is encountered, not why

 4. **Evidence Text**
-   - Raw, immutable text
+   - Raw text
+   - Immutable
-   - Describes **only what is directly observable**
+   - Describes only what is asserted as real
-   - Contains no interpretation, explanation, or internal state

 ---

-### B. FORBIDDEN FIELDS
+### B. FORBIDDEN CONTENT

-An Evidence Block MUST NOT contain:
+Evidence Blocks MUST NOT include:
+- internal thoughts
-- emotional labels
+- emotional states
 - inferred intent
-- internal thoughts
-- summaries
+- causal explanation
-- diagnoses
+- process description
-- probabilities
+- timelines
-- reach estimates
+- guarantees
-- metrics
+- forecasts
-- future implications
+- narrative framing
-- unseen causal chains

-If it cannot be directly observed, it cannot be written.
+If something cannot be reread later as text, it does not exist.

 ---

 ## II.
-TYPES OF PUBLIC EVIDENCE (CLARIFICATION)
+CLASSES OF PUBLIC EVIDENCE

-The Digital Cortex recognizes no hierarchy of importance.
+The Cortex does not privilege classes, but recognizes **distinct forms** of evidence for validation purposes.
-However, public evidence may describe different **kinds of observable reality**.

-All kinds are equal in authority.
+All classes are equal in ontological authority.

 ---

 ### 1. PERSONAL ACTION EVIDENCE

+Evidence authored by a person describing:
+- physical actions
+- spoken words
+- visible behaviour

 Examples:
 - “She opens the door.”
-- “He says, ‘I didn’t mean it.’”
+- “He says, ‘We should talk.’”
-- “She looks away.”
+- “She leaves the room.”

 ---

 ### 2. ENVIRONMENTAL EVIDENCE

+Evidence describing physical or situational conditions.

 Examples:
 - “Rain hits the window.”
 - “The lights go out.”
 - “The room falls silent.”

-Environmental evidence asserts no cause.
-It describes only what is encountered.
+No cause is asserted.

 ---

-### 3. PUBLIC SURFACE EVIDENCE
+### 3. COMMUNICATION EVIDENCE

-Public surfaces are places where information is visible.
+Evidence describing received or sent communications.

 Examples:
-- social feeds
+- “An email arrives offering a photoshoot for Rebecca.”
+- “Her phone rings with a call from her agent.”
+- “A message notification lights up the screen.”

+Communication evidence:
+- is always about something
+- may be wrong
-- homepages
+- may be misleading
-- trending panels
-- noticeboards
+- may be ignored
-- inbox views

-Valid evidence describes:
+---

+### 4. PUBLIC SURFACE EVIDENCE

-- what is visible
+Evidence describing what is visible on public-facing surfaces.
-- where it is visible
-- that it is publicly visible

 Examples:
-- “A photo of you and Rebecca appears on a public Instagram feed.”
+- “A photo of Rebecca appears on a public Instagram feed.”
-- “A headline about Rebecca is visible on a tabloid homepage.”
+- “A headline featuring Rebecca is visible on a tabloid homepage.”
-- “A clip auto-plays in a ‘Trending’ section.”
+- “A listing shows Rebecca attached to a project.”

+Public surface evidence may assert:
+- visibility
+- placement
+- surface-level prominence
+- structural scale implied by the surface itself

-Public surface evidence MUST NOT include:
+Public surface evidence MUST NOT assert:
 - audience size
+- reaction
-- spread claims
+- spread mechanics
-- algorithmic behavior
-- implied universality
+- sentiment

-Visibility is a fact.
-Reach is not.

 ---

-### 4. INSTITUTIONAL MANIFESTATION EVIDENCE
+### 5. INSTITUTIONAL EVIDENCE

-Institutions surface reality through encounters.
+Evidence describing institutional outputs or constraints.

 Examples:
-- letters
-- emails
-- calls
-- notices
-- portals
-- documents
-- physical presence

-Valid evidence examples:
-- “An email from the studio’s legal department is open on the screen.”
-- “A letter stamped with the agency logo lies on the table.”
+- “A contract is attached to an email from a studio.”
-- “A notice is posted on the university portal.”
+- “A notice appears on a university portal.”
+- “A legal letter arrives.”

-Institutional evidence:
+Institutional evidence asserts:
-- asserts no internal process
-- asserts no deliberation
+- encounter
-- asserts no intention
+- existence
-- asserts only encounter
+- constraint

+It never asserts intent.

 ---

+### 6. WORLD-LEVEL FACT EVIDENCE (CRITICAL)

+World-Level Fact Evidence establishes **a new external fact** in the shared world.

+This evidence:
+- is not authored by any person
+- does not require a witnessing agent
+- does not imply awareness
+- does not describe process

+Examples (illustrative only):
+- “Maria is now in a relationship.”
+- “Michael has signed a new deal.”
+- “The BAFTAs are scheduled for 12 August.”
+- “Rebecca’s ex is getting married.”

+World-Level Fact Evidence asserts only:
+> **This is now true.**

+Nothing else.

+---

 ## III.
-IMMUTABILITY
+IMMUTABILITY AND CONTRADICTION

 Once written:
-- Evidence is never edited
+- evidence is never edited
-- Evidence is never deleted
+- evidence is never deleted
-- Evidence is never overwritten
+- evidence is never reconciled

 Contradictions persist.
-Clarification occurs only through later evidence.
+Resolution occurs only through later evidence.

 ---

 ## IV.
-AUXILIARY METADATA (NON-ONTOLOGICAL)

-The Cortex MAY store auxiliary metadata to assist retrieval.

-This metadata is **not reality**.
-It has no authority.
+RETRIEVAL IS NOT INTERPRETATION

+The Digital Cortex retrieves text.
+It does not explain text.
+It does not prioritise text.

+Retrieval:
+- preserves original wording
+- preserves ordering
+- asserts no importance

+Meaning arises only when reread by a Reader.

 ---

+## V. TAGGING AND METADATA (NON-ONTOLOGICAL)

+### 1. PURPOSE

+Metadata exists only to support retrieval.

+Metadata is not reality.
+Metadata has no authority.

+---

-### A. TAGS
+### 2. PERMITTED TAGS

-Tags are:
-- clerical
-- concrete
-- mechanically extracted

-They may represent:
+Tags may identify:
-- physical objects
-- locations
-- named entities
+- named people
-- named surfaces
+- named places
 - named institutions

-Examples:
-- `Door`
-- `Kitchen`
-- `Instagram`
-- `Tabloid`
+- named public surfaces
-- `University`
+- concrete objects

+Tags MUST be literal and surface-level.

+---

+### 3. FORBIDDEN TAGS

-Tags MUST NOT represent:
+Tags MUST NOT encode:
 - emotion
-- intention
 - importance
+- evaluation
-- abstraction
+- narrative role
-- public reaction
+- reaction
-- institutional meaning
+- causation

 ---

-### B. VECTORS

-Vectors are:
-- mathematical fingerprints
-- opaque
-- non-authoritative

-They support associative retrieval only.
+## VI.
+VECTORS (OPTIONAL AND OPAQUE)

+Vector embeddings may exist for associative retrieval.

 Vectors:
+- are unreadable
+- are non-authoritative
 - do not encode meaning
-- do not encode importance
-- do not decay over time
-- do not represent public conditions

-Removing vectors must not alter reality.
+- may be regenerated without changing reality

 ---

-## V. RETRIEVAL IS NOT MEMORY

-The Digital Cortex does not remember.
-It does not prioritize.
-It does not interpret.

-Retrieval:
-- selects candidate Evidence Blocks
-- preserves original text
-- asserts no importance
-- asserts no meaning

-Meaning arises only when reread.

----

-## VI.
-ABSENCE AS EVIDENCE
+## VII.
+ABSENCE AS FACT

-Absence of evidence is meaningful.
+The absence of evidence is meaningful.

 Examples:
 - no reply
+- no announcement
 - no follow-up
 - no appearance
-- no notice

-The Cortex does not label absence.
+The Cortex does not annotate absence.
-Readers infer it.
+Readers interpret it.

 ---

-## VII.
-SCALE AND DURATION

-The Cortex may contain:
-- minutes of evidence
-- years of evidence
-- decades of evidence

-Age does not weaken truth.
-Recency does not strengthen truth.

-Only rereading creates influence.

----

 ## VIII.
-LATENCY AND MANIFESTATION
+TIME AND LATENCY

-The Cortex does not track pending events.
+The Cortex does not track time.

-Evidence may appear that reflects:
+Evidence may reflect:
-- delayed communication
-- delayed institutional response
-- delayed public appearance
+- delayed discovery
+- late notification
+- after-the-fact awareness

-This is permitted because:
+This is allowed because:
 - only the moment of encounter is written
-- no unseen timeline is asserted
-- no background processing is implied
+- no background process is implied

-The Cortex never claims:
-- when something “started”
-- how long it “took”
-- what happened off-record

 ---

 ## IX.
 PROHIBITIONS

 The Digital Cortex MUST NOT:
-- summarize history
-- compress memory into traits
-- track state
 - infer intent
+- infer reaction
+- infer consequence
+- simulate society
 - simulate institutions
-- simulate public reaction
+- simulate time passing
-- schedule future evidence
-- store hidden processes
+- enforce narrative coherence

-If it interprets, it violates the constitution.
+If the ledger “understands”, it violates the Constitution.

 ---